parkervg/blendsql/README.md

   - When using local models, we only generate syntactically valid outputs according to query syntax + database contents
 - LLM function caching, built on [diskcache](https://grantjenks.com/docs/diskcache/) 🔑

-BlendSQL is a *superset of SQLite* for problem decomposition and hybrid question-answering with LLMs.

-As a result, we can *Blend* together...

-- 🥤 ...operations over heterogeneous data sources (e.g. tables, text, images)
-- 🥤 ...the structured & interpretable reasoning of SQL with the generalizable reasoning of LLMs

-**Now, the user is given the control to oversee all calls (LLM + SQL) within a unified query language.**

 ![comparison](docs/img/comparison.jpg)